dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2254](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2254): Logging format string should not be dynamically generated

-Logging format string should not be dynamically generated
+Logging format string should not be dynamically generated.

 |Item|Value|
 |-|-|